 Unfortunately, her phantom music may come back at night when her mind isn’t focused on anything.
 If her hearing loss isn’t too great, she could listen to real music on a bedside radio to mask the phantom music while she falls asleep, but if her loss is too severe (like mine is), this won’t work as the volume required would wake the whole neighborhood—and they’ll be upset at hearing real music in the wee hours!

-If you want to learn more about Musical Ear Syndrome and some of the things you can do to help bring it under control, see the book, “Phantom Voices, Ethereal Music & Other Spooky Sounds“.
+If you want to learn more about Musical Ear Syndrome and some of the things you can do to help bring it under control, read my comprehensive article on the subject, or get my book, “Phantom Voices, Ethereal Music & Other Spooky Sounds“.